-It was the office complex’s monthly Storytelling Night (see part one in this series of posts), and an increasing amount of the various professionals whom Baris chatted with in the elevator, inside the shared resource center, or during lunchtime at this same cafe were turning out to watch or participate.
+It was the office complex’s monthly Storytelling Night (see this recent post), and an increasing amount of the various professionals whom Baris chatted with in the elevator, inside the shared resource center, or during lunchtime at this same cafe were turning out to watch or participate.
 Business and business casual daytime attire were replaced by jeans and t-shirts.
 Food, drinks, and laughter abounded.

 “Thankfully, my ex-wife hung up before I could continue my tirade,” Baris continued.
 “I walked as quickly as I could to my car and drove off.
 All I could think about on the way home was that I’m a person who’s increasingly out in the public eye, trying to help people, and that I was potentially shooting my reputation in the foot by not controlling my emotions.”

 He paused and made eye contact with Tyler, a 35-year-old financial advisor.
 “And damn it,” Baris said, “I’m a psychologist.”

 Hearty laughter filled the cafe, intermixed with applause.
 “Analyze that!” yelled Catori, a 45-year-old freelance writer.

 “I know, right?
 It was one of those pivotal moments for me,” Baris said.
 “A painful reminder that who you are in private will, inevitably, squeeze its way out into the public.”